-Note: Since I flew a domestic flight, I only had the choice between the classic Economy class or the option to pay for the Premium Class.
-However, on international flights, you can usually choose from Economy Class, Premium Economy, Business Class, and First Class.
-I would rank the quality of the Premium Class somewhere between Premium Economy and Business Class.
+Note: Since I was on a domestic flight, I only had the choice between Economy or Premium Class, which felt sorta-kinda-almost like Business Class.
+However, on international flights, you can choose from the standard selection of Economy Class, Premium Economy, Business Class, and First Class.

 Value for money: 10/10